f3-factory/F3com-data/web/main.md

 $web->send( string $file, [ string $mime = NULL ], [ int $kbps = 0 ], [ bool $force = TRUE ]); int | false
 ```

-The 2nd argument `$kbps` defines the throttle speed, measured in Kilobits per second, if you like to slow down the file download for the user.
+The 2nd argument `$kbps` defines the throttle speed, measured in Kilobits per second, if you like to limit the download bandwidth for the user.

 In `$mime` argument you can explicitly set a mime type.
 Leave it to `NULL` to let the framework detect the type.